somnambulist-tech/collection/README.md

 The level of conversion attempted when creating a collection with value (`Collection::collect`) has changed.
 Previously toJson / asJson would be called, converting anything with those to arrays.
 These methods are no longer called and the objects will be preserved.
-This is to prevent Model objects having attributes extracted, or potentially expensive serialization processed being triggered.
+This is to prevent Model objects having attributes extracted, or potentially expensive serialization processes being triggered.

 Additionally: performing a recursive, `deep`, conversion has been removed.
 Now only the top